ezrasavard/israh-jekyll-theme/_pages/about/index.md

 ---
 layout: page
-title: The Theme
+title: Markdown Stylesheet Demo Thing Also With a Very Long Page Title
 permalink: "/theme/"
-top-text: Markdown Stylesheet Demo Thing
 ---

 Israh is a responsive Jekyll theme with a clean single column layout and not much else.
 This theme is an evolution of my [Ezora jekyll theme](https://github.com/ezrasavard/ezora-jekyll-theme) that reflects my own changing tastes.
 Most notably, Israh takes the focus off of header images so I don't have to find them for posts that don't need them.